 How much caffeine is much is too much when it comes to sleep?

-As with alcohol, women are even more sensitive to the effects of caffeine on sleep, especially during certain times of their cycle (between ovulation and menstruation) and if they are taking birth control (2).
+As with alcohol, women are even more sensitive to the effects of caffeine on sleep, especially during certain times of their menstrual cycle (between ovulation and menstruation) and if they are taking birth control (2).

 Magnesium helps to support sleep in several different ways.
-It promotes deep sleep by increasing the availability of the GABA, a neurotransmitter that stimulates relaxation and restorative sleep (6).
+It promotes deep sleep by increasing the availability of GABA, a neurotransmitter that stimulates relaxation and restorative sleep (6).
 GABA also helps sleep by calming anxiety and balancing stress hormones (7).
 Studies have found that supplementing with magnesium may also help decrease mild-to-moderate anxiety and depression (8,9).
 Magnesium has also been found to improve insomnia related to restless leg syndrome (10).

 The best food sources of magnesium are: